Sheffield went a little crazy for a weekend back in July 2014.

 The route comes into the Sheffield area from the north, joining the Woodhead Pass and heading east.
 It goes through the picturesque village of High Bradfield before passing through Oughtibridge and Wadsley Bridge then heading towards the city centre.
 It then follows Savile Street and Brightside Lane before taking a detour up the most notorious part of the course – the so-called Côte de Wincobank up Jenkin Road.
 Here, during the race, crowds stood dozens deep to watch the cyclists call on every last drop of energy to power them up the 800m hill.

 From Wincobank, the route heads down hill towards Meadowhall, where there is plenty of options for refreshments or onward travel using trains and trams.
-Look out for the stones shaped like cycling jerseys that now mark the point the start of the Sheffield section of the race at Midhopestones, and the stage's finish line in Attercliffe.
+Look out for the stones shaped like cycling jerseys that now mark the point the start of the Sheffield section of the race at Midhopestones, and the stage's finish line in Attercliffe, marked by a yellow jersey monument.